Plymouth City Airport: Successful development on the site

 The shorter of the two runways, 06/24, has been partially built on with residential housing and flats, not according to the Plym Vale plan, but instead according to original plans from 2008 indicating that money made would be reinvested into the airport.
 The roads constructed here are named with the site's aviation history in mind, with Runway Road, Radar Road, Lysander Lane, Albacore Drive, Piper Street, Airborne Drive and Brymon Way.

+Subsequent developments

+As of January 2025, the former airport remained unused, with neither the mooted reopening nor any alternative redevelopment proposals having taken place since its closure in 2011.
+Plymouth City Council were also reported to be taking unspecified legal action in an attempt to regain possession of the site from lessee Sutton Harbour Group.

 Facilities

 Air Southwest had its management head office at the airport, but announced that 12 jobs would be lost and its Plymouth office would close, moving instead to Humberside Airport, which is the main operations base for Eastern Airways.
 Its main maintenance base was moved to Newquay early in 2011.
 When Brymon Airways existed, its head office was in Brymon House within the airport perimeter.

 An RAF Chinook was forced to make an emergency landing at Plymouth Airport on 25 November 2011.
 It was the fifth such landing in ten days.
 Flag Officer Sea Training (FOST) helicopters will now operate from HMS Raleigh in Cornwall but be based at Newquay.

 The airport in its entirety was closed on 23 December 2011 due to the present leaseholders, Sutton Harbour Holdings making a case that the airport was non-viable.
 As from this date, there was no Air traffic control, no navigation aids, no runway maintenance and no fire cover, with the nearest Devon and Somerset Fire and Rescue Service station being 1.5 miles away in Crownhill.
 Airport leaseholder Sutton Harbour Holdings went ahead with an auction of the aerodrome's equipment in July 2012.
 However, the aviation infrastructure and navigational aid equipment remains in place under the terms of the airport lease albeit it in a deteriorated condition.

 Concern had been expressed about operation of the Devon Air Ambulance with the closure of the airport as no night flights are allowed at the nearby Derriford Hospital.